Poll: Urban Residents Favor Increased Planning

 The poll also indicated that 88 percent of Democrats, 77 percent of Republicans and 81 percent of Independents favor community planning.

-Maryland efforts at taking control of some local planning—called Plan Maryland—has been controversial in some areas of suburban and rural parts of the state.
+Maryland efforts at taking control of some local planning—called Plan Maryland—has been in some areas of suburban and rural parts of the state.

 Although Baltimore is also in the process of its own zoning code rewrite, Transform Baltimore (not to be confused with the school funding initiative of the same name), the process has not been as controversial in the city.